Vanessa Ives: Season 2

-Vanessa and Ethan are beset upon by Nightcomers: witches in service to Lucifer.
+Vanessa and Ethan are set upon by Nightcomers, witches in service to Lucifer.
 Vanessa becomes paranoid, and the group goes to great lengths to protect her.
-During this time, she also befriends John Clare, a homeless man who she does not recognize as the reanimated orderly from her imprisonment in the Banning Clinic.
+During this time, she befriends John Clare, a homeless man who she does not recognize as the reanimated orderly from her imprisonment in the Banning Clinic.

-After fleeing back to Ballentree Moor, Vanessa and Ethan are called back to London when the leader of the Nightcomers, Evelyn Poole, takes Malcolm captive in her manor.
+After fleeing back to Ballentree Moor, Vanessa and Ethan return to London when the leader of the Nightcomers, Evelyn Poole, takes Malcolm captive in her manor.
 Vanessa steals away to face the witch alone, and is confronted by a ventriloquist dummy made in her own likeness.
 The dummy, controlled by Lucifer, tries to convince Vanessa to join him, but she refuses and destroys it.
 Evelyn grows hysterical and attempts to kill Vanessa, but is intercepted by Ethan and killed.

 Despite her victory, Vanessa is more lonely than ever.
-She offers her love to Ethan, but he refuses and turns himself into the police.
+She offers her love to Ethan, but he refuses and turns himself in to the police.
 Sir Malcolm leaves to escort Sembene's remains back to Africa.
 Victor descends further into drug addiction.
 Spiraling into depression and struggling with the guilt over her own sins, Vanessa turns away from God.
 She takes the cross from her wall, and throws it in the fire.

 Season 3

-Having spiraled into a deep depression, Vanessa is convinced to see Joan Clayton (Lupone), a psychiatrist who she is shocked to see greatly resembles her late friend, the Cut-Wife.
+Having spiraled into a deep depression, Vanessa is convinced to see Florence Seward (Lupone), a psychiatrist who she is shocked to find greatly resembles her late friend, the Cut-Wife.
 Vanessa also falls in love with Dr. Alexander Sweet (Christian Camargo), a zoologist whom she met at a museum.
 Upon deducing that Dr. Sweet is in fact Dracula, however, Vanessa resolves to kill him.
 However, upon their confrontation, Dracula asks Vanessa to join him in bringing about the Apocalypse, and promises to love her unconditionally and eternally.
 Cryptically responding "I accept myself" when asked if she would accept Dracula's love, she submits and allows him to bite her.
 With Vanessa finally becoming the Mother of Evil, darkness falls upon London and a plague spreads.

 Vanessa quickly becomes disillusioned with Dracula's affections.
 Once Ethan and Malcolm return to London to confront her and Dracula, she begs Ethan to kill her and end the darkness that has overtaken the world.
 The two finally kiss and declare their love for each other.
 After saying the Lord’s Prayer, Ethan shoots her and Vanessa dies in his arms, but not before happily declaring she can finally see God.
 Vanessa's death breaks Dracula's hold on London, and his plague is lifted.

 She is buried in London.
-Malcolm and Ethan are despondent after her death, but find solace knowing that Vanessa finally found peace in death.
+Malcolm and Ethan are despondent, but find solace knowing that Vanessa finally found peace in death.
 John Clare, who Vanessa had briefly befriended, watches her funeral and weeps at her grave.